-(The Śatapatha Brāhmaṇa text tells the stories of both Full and New Moons, as they relate to Indra.
-You may read them here and here, respectively, or else tackle this long but interesting essay, that discusses both tales and then carries them forward in time towards an understanding of Arjuna and Kṛṣṇa.)
+(The Śatapatha Brāhmaṇa tells the stories of both times; you may read them here and here, respectively, or explore their mystical meanings in this essay, which discusses both tales and then carries them forward in time towards an understanding of Arjuna and Kṛṣṇa.)

-Activities: The fast for this day begins at sunrise and ends after seeing the moon in the sky at nightfall.
+Activities: One awakens early and bathes before sunrise, then observes a fast which begins at sunrise and ends after sighting the moon.
 Vratas (vows) are often taken at this time.
 Pūrṇimā is generally auspicious.

-Activities: While no new beginnings or journeys are to be undertaken on this day, it is an excellent time for fasting, meditation, and deepening of one’s sādhanā.
-Mauna Amāvasyā (20 January 2015) is particularly special for these purposes, as it is traditional to take a vow of silence for this day and devote the time to spiritual practice.
+Activities: While no new beginnings or journeys are to be undertaken on this day, it is an excellent time for fasting, meditation, and deepening sādhanā.
+Mauna Amāvasyā (16 January) is particularly important, a day when the devotee takes a vow of silence and devotes the time to spiritual practice.

-Significance: Both solar and lunar eclipses are struggles between cosmic forces, which inevitably end with the light’s triumph and re-emergence.
-Because of this energy of strength and victory, the power of spiritual practices during this time is greatly amplified.
-An eclipse is therefore a tremendous opportunity for a sādhaka.
+Significance: Solar and lunar eclipses show the struggles between cosmic forces, which inevitably end with the light’s triumph and re-emergence.
+This energy of strength and victory greatly amplifies the power of spiritual practice; an eclipse therefore gives tremendous opportunity to the sādhaka.

 Activities: One should fast, do japa, and meditate for the full duration of the eclipse, or at least as long as possible while it is happening.
-Temples traditionally are closed for eclipses, as they are times of profound reflection and therefore best suited to performing worship and meditation at home.
-People, especially pregnant ladies, should never look directly at an eclipse.
-Any viewing should be done through a thin piece of cloth or some other screen.
+Temples are kept closed during eclipses, as these are times of profound reflection and therefore best suited to performing worship and meditation at home.
+People, especially those who are pregnant, should never look directly at any eclipse.

-Notes: Eclipses have significance for worship only if they are visible in one’s geographic area.
+Notes: Eclipses have significance for worship only if they are visible in one’s area of residence.

 Holy Days (Indra)

-Bhogi, 13 January 2015 (First day of Pongal festival, Indran/Makara Sankrānti)
+Bhogi, 13 January (first day of Pongal festival, Indran/Makara Sankrānti)

 Significance: Indra is the god of this day, which marks the beginning of Uttarāyaṇa (the daytime of the Devas) and also inaugurates the harvest festival of Pongal/Makara Sankrānti.
 The day’s name comes from the word bhogi, signifying an enjoyer or consumer; this word describes the nature of both the day and its devatā.

-–In some regions, young children are showered with jujube fruits, which have an ancient sanctity to Indra.
+*In some regions, young children are showered with jujube fruits, which have an ancient association with Indra.

-–Kites are flown, especially in north India; in Nepal, the kite is a messenger to Indra, sent into the sky to carry mortal wishes and requests to the God.
+*Kites are flown, especially in north India; in Nepal, the kite serves as messenger to Lord Indra and is sent into the sky to carry mortal wishes and requests to the Deva.

-The main activity of the evening is a huge bonfire, in which the worn-out things set aside earlier are burned.
+The main activity of the evening is a huge bonfire, in which the worn-out items earlier set aside are burned.

-Notes: Perhaps it is significant that one meaning of the festival name Makara Sankrānti is “to change into a crocodile” (“crocodile” being a very loose translation for the being makara).
+Notes: Perhaps it matters that one meaning of the festival name Makara Sankrānti is “to change into a crocodile” (“crocodile” being a loose translation for the being makara, which has no exact English equivalent).
 In one story, Indra does just that, to kill demon Karambha who is standing in water while performing severe austerities.
 (This act sets into motion a whole chain of events, which ends with the manifestation of goddess Durgā and her defeat of demon Mahiṣāsura.)

-Activities: This day is not sacred to Indra as such, but any day devoted to affection naturally calls me to Indra’s worship.
+Activities: This day is not sacred to Indra as such, but I feel that any day devoted to affection naturally calls to Indra’s worship.

-Holi, 4 March 2015 (Full moon of Phālguna month/Phālguna Pūrṇimā)
+Holi, 1 March (full moon of Phālguna month/Phālguna Pūrṇimā)

-Significance: I believe that if an Indra Jāyantī exists, Holi is the day.
+Significance: I believe that if an Indra Jāyantī exists, then Holi is the day.